Blessed Beltane – Biopsy

 So, that was my Beltane.
 A little different, eh?

-Blessed Be – Let’s kick the tires and light the fires! … and finish out the night with a bracing cuppa tea!
+So, Have a Merry and Blessed Beltane, one and all … let’s kick the tires and light the fires! … and finish out the night with a bracing cuppa tea!

 *